-The Hubby has been nagging me to write a recipe post for a desert I sort of made up, but because it’s a made up recipe, I kind of just eye-balled it while I made it.
+The Hubby has been nagging me to write a recipe post for a dessert I sort of made up, but because it’s a made-up recipe, I kind of just eye-balled it while I made it.
 So I've been hesitant on posting about it.
 I also haven't posted it in fear that someone might think I 'stole' their idea... which... if that is you out there, sorry but there is no truly unique ideas in the world anyways :).

 Cheesecake stuffed pears with caramel sauce